jvzantvoort/ansible-collection-jdc-services/README.md

-# Ansible Collection - jvzantvoort.services
+# Ansible Collection - jdc.services

 This is for testing demo purposes only it uses molecule together with GCE to run simple tests.